cloudera-labs/hms-mirror/README.md

                                                                from `-p`.
  -ds,--dump-source <source>                                    Specify which 'cluster' is the source
                                                                for the DUMP strategy (LEFT|RIGHT).
+ -dtd,--dump-test-data                                         Used to dump a data set that can be
+                                                               feed into the process for testing.
  -e,--execute                                                  Execute actions request, without this
                                                                flag the process is a dry-run.
  -ep,--export-partition-count <limit>                          Set the limit of partitions that the